alireza-mahzoon/booking-api/README.md

 access to the information of the rooms and hotel.

 # Requirements
-*Java\
+* JDK 1.8
-*PostgresSQL
+* PostgresSQL

 # Features
-*Recording information of hotels and rooms\
+* Recording information of hotels and rooms
-*Removing or updating hotels and rooms information\
+* Removing or updating hotels and rooms information
-*Finding information about hotels and hotels' rooms
+* Finding information about hotels and hotels' rooms